 Now we have an inventory of our current process, let’s look at where your company stands from a compliance perspective.

-Given that automation has many levels, organizations really should think about a maturity model where the controls are getting more automated from one phase to another and eventually the controls are fully automated.
+Since automation has many levels, organizations should think about a maturity model where the controls are getting more automated from one phase to another.
+Eventually, the controls are fully automated.

 Before you start working on a transformation model for your internal controls, you should assess the current state of internal controls.

 The above model from A.T.
-Kearny provides a good model to think through IT controls journey.
-Let’s cover each of the four phases of continuous improvement journey.
+Kearny provides an excellent model to think through the IT controls journey.
+Let’s cover each of the four phases of the continuous improvement journey.

 There are three tenants for assessing the internal controls